vmwcode2021windows/all-the-ways-to-windows-server/README.md

 # All the ways to Windows Server

+Team name: Windows gets no love!

+It's hard to find vRA 8 examples that are Windows specific.
+So we're part of the solution.
+We want to make it easier for others to get up and running from everyone's collective learnings!

 Whether base vCenter or vRA, powershell, ansible or saltstack, we will document all the ways to automate windows server deployments, with a fully prepped image.
 And then we will also do performance testing to see what scales!

 ## Team Members